zachvalenta/notes-sw/comp-sci/ml.md

 ## code assist

+> LLMs are good at explaining code.
+Give it code in a language you don't understand and it will explain it with 90% accuracy. https://katherinemichel.github.io/portfolio/pycon-us-2024-recap.html#simon-willison-keynote

 FEATURES https://zackproser.com/blog/cursor-review
 * autocomplete vs. natural language
 > If copy and pasting back and forth between ChatGPT.com is crawling, then Cursor's interface is sprinting.
 Being able to discuss the code, architecture, a single file, or to tell Cursor to use a file as inspiration when making other changes is my favorite feature of Cursor.